 Mintent’s Editorial Calendar helps to solve all of these problems with workflow notifications that allow multiple authors, followers, and global followers to be assigned to content items, so everybody that needs to know is kept in the loop on developments.

 We accomplish what we focus on—editorial calendars eliminate guesswork

 To save time moving between multiple applications to plan, draft, publish and schedule each of your content items, Mintent lets you do it all in one place.
-From your calendar, simple click on the draft button to open up the text and html editor where you can write and edit all of your content.
+From your calendar, simply click on the draft button to open up the text and HTML editor where you can write and edit all of your content.

 Once the content item has gone through the approval process, either by management or with a client, it can be published directly to your website or blog using our integrations with other marketing tools such as WordPress and Marketo.
 For your social media updates, you can push those directly to Twitter or Facebook.
 All of your content can also be scheduled for publication at a future date and time, allowing you to plan your content months in advance and rest easy knowing that it will go live exactly when you need it to.

 Mintent enables teams to plan, create, publish, measure & optimize content campaigns in one place.
 Get all of the functionality of a Content Marketing Platform, along with Content Performance Analytics and SEO tools that will allow you to maximize conversions and marketing ROI.
 Contact us today to book a demo.